VickyPkla/Firefighting-Drone-using-Value-Iteration/README.md

 - **Convergence Threshold**: Adjust `theta` (1e-8) for faster/more precise convergence
 - **Obstacle Placement**: Modify `boulders`, `smoke`, `lake`, and `fire` sets
 - **Step Limit**: Adjust `max_steps` in the `simulate()` function

-## Interpretation Guide

-### Policy Visualization
-- **↑ ↓ ← →**: Directional movement in each state (North, South, West, East)
-- **•**: Hold action (wait; used to collect water at lake)
-- **Colored cells**:
-  - Blue: Lake (water source)
-  - Red: Fire (objective)
-  - Gray: Smoke (hazardous areas)
-  - Dark gray: Boulders (obstacles)
-  - White: Open space

-### Value Function Visualization
-- Numbers represent the expected cumulative reward starting from that position following the optimal policy
-- Higher values indicate more favorable starting positions
-- Terminal states (boulders and fire after extinguishing) show no value

-## How to Get Help

-- **Documentation**: Review the comments and markdown cells in the Jupyter notebook
-- **Algorithm Questions**: Refer to standard RL textbooks (e.g., Sutton & Barto's "Reinforcement Learning: An Introduction")
-- **Grid World Problems**: Common benchmark problems in RL literature with well-established solutions

-## Contributing

-This is a demonstration project for educational purposes.
-If you'd like to:
-- Improve the code or documentation
-- Add new features (different grid types, multiple agents, different algorithms)
-- Fix bugs or enhance visualizations

-Feel free to create an improved version for your learning purposes.

-## License

-This project is provided as-is for educational and learning purposes.

----

-**Happy Learning!** This project demonstrates key concepts in reinforcement learning including state representation, value iteration, policy optimization, and environmental simulation.
-Feel free to experiment with different parameters to deepen your understanding of how algorithms learn optimal behaviors.